John-Aradan/Fetch-Receipt_Prediction/README.md

 ## Documentations

 I have included comments in the python code that would help someone who have not worked with python before understand how the code is being run and results are produced.

+## How to Run the code

+-If you wish to run the App you can use the link provided in the beginning which would take you to the Huggingface Space where the App is hosted.

+-If you wish to run the program locally, you can clone this repository.
+All required datasets are included in this repo.
+You do not have to run the `feature engineering` and `model build` files unless you wish to.
+If you would like to just run the predictions please run `fetch_prediction_iterative.py` file.